 A class of post-tropical cyclone that no longer possesses the convective organization required of a tropical cyclone and has maximum sustained winds of less than 34 knots.

 A non-frontal low pressure system that has characteristics of both tropical and extratropical cyclones.
 Subtropical cyclones originate over tropical or subtropical waters and have a closed circulation about a well-defined center.
 In comparison to tropical cyclones, the maximum winds occur relatively far from the center (greater than 60 nautical miles) and have a less symmetric wind field and distribution of convection.

-A tropical depression is a tropical cyclone in which the maximum sustained
+A tropical depression is a tropical cyclone that has maximum sustained surface winds (one-minute average) of 38 mph (33 knots) or less.

 Tropical Storm Watch